 But well, things changed quite a lot, the technology grew and Google played a big part in most of those changes, some webapps are now supporting offline mode, user interfaces and interactions got richer, we've got, at least, a pretty good copycat of 90's user interfaces and as nobody really jumped from that, even on the desktop ...

-no more a cool kid ?".
+And now I'm facing this big paradox, most of the G-technologies are so cool and well designed I would love using them from a daily perspective, just a quick glance at what Tom is doing or to the E4 effort is enough to make me feel "whoa, our stuffs are so old fashioned, am I no more a cool kid ?".
 This path I was considering as doomed have been made brighter by complementary technologies, gears for offline suppport, GWT to be able to maintain this crappy Javascript and provide nice interactions , an many more enhancements..
 And though, I keep thinking that most people would prefer using a desktop app if it would manage to tackle the main webapp assets :

 - one click, it works and everywhere (which is mainly in the case of web aps : register and you're done)